noureldien/UvA-InfoVis-Students/Information Visualisation - Assignment 1.md

     .style("padding", "60px")
 ```

 Although we have setup the bar chart, there is still nothing to show if you view the file in your browser.
 Next, we are going to load the dataset and complete the bar chart based on the data.
-Since our data is formatted as CSV, we can use the convenient `d3.csv` reader to load our data.
+Since our data is formatted as CSV, we can use the convenient `d3.csv` reader to load it.
 Below the code you have just added, paste and study the following code:

 ```javascript
 // Here we define the path to the .csv file we are going to load.